 The Eiffel Tower is the tallest building in Paris and one of the most recognized structures in the world.
 More than 200,000,000 have visited the tower since its construction in 1889, making it the most visited paid monument in the world.
 Including the 24 m (79 ft) antenna, the structure is 325 m (1,063 ft) high (since 2000), which is equivalent to about 81 levels in a conventional building.
 When the tower was completed in 1889 it was the world’s tallest tower, a title it retained until 1930 when New York City’s Chrysler Building 319 m (1,047 ft) tall was completed.

-The Louvre (French: Musée du Louvre) is one of the most famous and most visited museums in the world.
+The Louvre is one of the most famous and most visited museums in the world.
 This art museum is located on the Right Bank in the 1st arrondissement between the Seine River and the Rue de Rivoli.
-The structure originated as the palace during the Capetian dynasty under the reign of Philip II.
-The building holds some of the world's most famous works of art, such as Leonardo Da Vinci's Mona Lisa, The Virgin and Child with St. Anne, and Madonna of the Rocks; Jacques Louis David's Oath of the Horatii; Delacroix's Liberty Leading the People; and Alexandros of Antioch's Venus de Milo.
+The structure originated as the palace during the Capetian dynasty.
+The building holds some of the world’s most famous works of art, such as Leonardo Da Vinci’s Mona Lisa, The Virgin and Child with St. Anne, and Madonna of the Rocks; Jacques Louis David’s Oath of the Horatii and Delacroix’s Liberty Leading the People.

 Arc de Triomphe